We are here to help.

 - State Disability Insurance – For workers who need time off work due to illness, injury, pregnancy, childbirth, caregiving, or bonding.

-In addition, the federal CARES Act has expanded unemployment benefits for those impacted by COVID-19.
+In addition, federal assistance expanded unemployment benefits for those impacted by COVID-19.

 - Pandemic Unemployment Assistance – For self-employed workers, independent contractors, business owners, and others who don’t usually qualify for regular Unemployment Insurance.